 Under the statute of limitations one has three years as the standard time limit for commencing legal actions.
 According to section 14 of the Practice Law & Rules section,you must act to recover personal injury damages within three years from the date of discovering the hurt or the date of actual injury.
 This deadline applies to many types of lawsuits under personal injury laws.

 Consequences of Filing after the Deadline

-If you fail to file the case under the three-year period,then it is likely to fail in court,even with the best personal injury law firm on your side.
+If you fail to file the case under the three-year period,then it is likely to fail in court,even with the best hurt in a car crash on your side.
 The defendant can easily point your lateness in court under a “motion to dismiss.”
 It then becomes simple to convince the jury and your case crumbles.
 With it goes your right to any kind of compensation.

 The State of New York gives room for scenarios that warrant a delay in running the statute of limitations clock.
 These exceptions are clearly set out under the Personal Injury laws and will effectively extend the three-year statute of limitations deadline.
 Here are situations that can affect the standard timeline: